The Best Way to Cut Grass on a Hill

 4. Take Your Time:

 Slow and steady wins the race on a hill.
-Move at a comfortable pace, and don't rush.
+Move at a comfortable pace and avoid rushing.

 5. Stay Hydrated: Mowing on a hill can be physically demanding.
 Keep yourself hydrated and take breaks as needed.